hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2219

-“As for the ship, it belonged to some poor people who worked at the sea.
+“As for the ship, it belonged to some poor people who worked at sea.
 I wanted to make it defective because there was a king ahead of them who seized every [good] ship by force.

 # 2220